 And yet, the BB has all of the hallmarks a person can expect from a textbook “good” Irish whiskey.
 The nose is Irish all the way: the best way I can describe the scent of unmalted barley in a whiskey is somewhere between bubble gum, turkish delight, and mint.
 It's really something to savor.
-I'm not one of those guys who puts how something smells on the same plane as how it actually taste, because my reasoning is that most people drink this stuff rather than railing it like a line of cocaine.
+I'm not one of those guys who puts how something smells on the same plane as how it actually tastes, because my reasoning is that most people drink spirits rather than railing them like lines of cocaine.
 The enjoyment I get from this particular smell though—man, I just can't get enough of it.

 Additionally, a “good” Irish whiskey has a taste that is so cohesive it's hard to really get across through combinations of other foods, but I'll try.
-Jameson BB has a delightfully coppery taste that is somewhere at the intersection of star anise, red grapes, and some meaty umami flavors.
-With the barrel charring, that classic Irish profile gets a wash of sweet flavors layered over the top, and the combination of honey, vanilla, meat, malt, and spice fit together as comfortably and naturally as maple syrup over pancakes and sausages.
+Jameson BB has a delightfully coppery taste that is somewhere at the intersection of star anise, red grapes, and a meaty, umami flavor.
+With the barrel charring, that classic Irish profile gets a wash of sweetness layered over the top, and the combination of honey, vanilla, meat, malt, and spice fit together as comfortably and naturally as maple syrup over pancakes and sausages.